 Fantastic collection of journals published by Cambridge University Press and includes journals on all subjects (not just law).
 Searching can be difficult with too many results retrieved.

-Early American Imprints Series II provides full-text access to the 36,000 American books, pamphlets and broadsides published in the first nineteen years of the nineteenth century.
-Based on the authoritative bibliography by Ralph R. Shaw and Richard H. Shoemaker and supplemented by thousands of new items, this database contains many state papers and government materials, including published reports; presidential letters and messages; and congressional, state and territorial resolutions.
+Provides full-text access to the 36,000 American books, pamphlets and broadsides published in the first nineteen years of the 19th century.
+In addition to books, pamphlets and broadsides, this collection features many state papers and government materials, including published reports; presidential letters and messages; congressional, state and government materials, including published reports; presidential letters and messages; congressional, state and territorial resolutions.
 Georgetown has access to Series I, Series II, and the Supplements from the Library Company of Philadelphia.
 America's Historical Imprints is an interface that permits full cross-searching of related Readex collections.

 "Eighteenth Century Collections Online (ECCO) contains digital images of every page of over 180,000 books published during the 18th century in the fields of history, literature, religion, law, fine arts, science and more.
 It offers full-text searching of approximately 26 million pages.
 Georgetown subscribes to both the main ECCO database and ECCO II."